feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/mapping_connections.md

 2. Select **Quick Connect**
 3. Click **Edit** on the destination step and check multiple destinations in Cortical Area Explorer (or Ctrl-click visible areas)
 4. Set common connectivity rule
-5. Create all mappings at once
+5. Create all mappings at once.
+If Advanced is enabled, those parameters apply to every destination.

 ### Method 4: Bidirectional